 In the 1990s, the US and Russia continued arms negotiations with a series of Strategic Arms Reduction Treaties: START 1 (1991); START 11 (1993); and the outline for START III (1997).28 Amidst the arms reduction initiatives, however, there was another resurgence of BMD interests with the creation of the Ballistic Missile Defence Organization (BMDO) in 1993 and the National Missile Defence (NMD) System in 1995.
 Convinced that the real threat of missile attack would originate from rogue nations and dangerous non-state actors, NMD was based on providing a limited capability of intercepting ballistic missiles using non-explosive projectiles.29 To make NMD possible, the Clinton administration was also hoping to negotiate amendments to the ABM Treaty.
 Despite the many research efforts, however, there were still limitations in what could be accomplished with the technology at the time.
-In fact, President Clinton did not pursue amending the ABM Treaty nor did he authorize Congress to proceed with NMD in 2000 because his administration felt that "...the technology would not be ready for deployment before 2006 or 2007...."30 Fueled by the 11 September 2001 terrorist attacks on the Pentagon and the World Trade Center, however, President Bush provided a renewed support for ABM initiatives under the Missile Defense Agency (MDA), allocating significant funding for NMD31 and calling for the "...accelerated development of the NMD system and replacement of the Anti-Ballistic Missile (ABM) Treaty by an accord that would permit the system's deployment."32 In fact, the US will be unilaterally withdraw-ing from the ABM Treaty in June
+In fact, President Clinton did not pursue amending the ABM Treaty nor did he authorize congress to proceed with NMD in 2000 because his administration felt that "...the technology would not be ready for deployment before 2006 or 2007..."30

-2002.33 The members of the Bush administration feel that their relationship with Russia would be better based on confidence and cooperation than on the mutual vulnerability associated with the ABM Treaty.34

-With the tremendous advances in technology over the years, space and spacebased assets factor heavily in support of BMD efforts.
-In fact, the US has become in-creasingly reliant on both military and com-mercial space-based assets, the protection of which has reached an increased priority as space and space-based assets become more easily accessible and more read-As Hays states, "...if the ilv available.
-United States moves expeditiously to take advantage of its existing leadership in space technology and establish an unassailable dominance of orbital space, its position as the pre-eminent world power will be enhanced and perpetuated; if, on the other hand, it fails to seize the opportunity to establish unassailable superiority in space, its world leadership will be threatened by more visionary rivals."35 The dominance of space, therefore, is an issue of power.
-As Spacy suggests, the use of space-based weapons is inevitable because "...every environment ac-cessible to man has eventually become an arena for combat."36 It is the evolution of aerospace power, therefore, that highlights space as the potential battlefield of the future.
+Fueled by the 11 September 2001 terrorist attacks on the Pentagon and the World Trade Centre, however, President Bush provided a renewed support for ABM initiatives under the Missile Defense Agency (MDA), allocating significant funding for NMD31 and calling for the "...accelerated development of the NMD system and replacement of the Anti-Ballistic Missile (ABM) Treaty by an accord that would permit the system's deployment."32 In fact, the US will be unilaterally withdrawing from the ABM Treaty in June 2002.33 The members of the Bush administration feel that their relationship with Russia would be better based on confidence and cooperation than the mutual vulnerability associated with the ABM Treaty.34 both military and commercial space-based assets, the protection of which has reached an increased priority as access to space and space-based assets become more easily accessible and more readily available.
+As Hays states, "...if the United States moves expeditiously to take advantage of its existing leadership in space technology and establish an unassailable dominance of orbital space, its position as the preeminent world power will be enhanced and perpetuated; if, on the other hand, it fails to seize the opportunity to establish unassailable superiority in space, its world leadership will be threatened by more visionary rivals."35 The dominance of space, therefore, is an issue of power.
+As Spacy suggests, the use of space-based weapons is inevitable because, "...every environment accessible to man has eventually become an arena for combat."36 It is the evolution of aerospace power, therefore, that highlights space as the potential battlefield of the future.